Long barrow: Funerary spaces

 In some cases, the bones deposited in the chamber may have been old when placed there.
 In other instances, they may have been placed into the chamber long after the long barrow was built.
-In some instances, collections of bone originally included in the chamber might have been removed and replaced during the Early Neolithic itself.
+In some instances, collections of bone originally included in the chamber might have been removed and replaced during the Early Neolithic.

-The human remains placed in long barrows often included a mix of men, women, and children.
+The human remains placed in long barrows often include a mix of men, women, and children.

 The bones of various individuals were often mixed together.
 This may have reflected a desire to obliterate distinctions of wealth and status among the deceased.

-Not all of those who died in the Early Neolithic were buried in these long barrows, although it remains unknown what criteria were used to determine whose remains were interred there and whose were not.
+Not all of those who died in the Early Neolithic were buried in these long barrows, although it remains unknown what criteria were used to determine whose remains were interred there.

-Large sections of the Early Neolithic population were not buried in them, although how their bodily remains are dealt with is not clear.
+Large sections of the Early Neolithic population were not buried in them, although how their bodily remains were dealt with is not clear.
 It is possible that they were left in the open air.

 It is also not known where the act of excarnation took place prior to the deposition of bones within the chambers.
 Some human bones have been found in the ditches of causewayed enclosures, a form of Early Neolithic earthen monument, while evidence for the Early Neolithic outdoor exposure of corpses has also been found at Hambledon Hill.
 The postholes found in front of many long barrows may also have represented the bases of platforms on which excarnation took place.

 When entering the chambers to either add or remove new material, individuals would likely have been exposed to the smell of decaying corpses.
-It is unknown if entering this area was therefore seen by Early Neolithic Europeans as an ordeal to be overcome or an honourable job to be selected for.
+It is unknown if entering this area was therefore seen by Early Neolithic Europeans as an ordeal to be overcome or an honourable job for which to be selected.
 In some chambers, human remains were arranged and organised according to the type of bone or the age and sex of the individual that they came from, factors that determined which chamber they were placed in.